This release fixes bugs since 6.2.0.

 Prior to this change, connections were never removed from the pool, and the pool always contained the peak number of open connections.
 For example, a web application that peaked at 1000 concurrent database connections would consume 1000 threads and 1000 open sockets at the server, without ever freeing up those resources from the connection pool.

-MySQL Connector/Net now supports the processing of certificates when connecting to an SSL-enabled MySQL Server.
-For further information see the connection string option SSL Mode in the section Connector/Net Connection-String Options Reference and the tutorial Tutorial: Using SSL with MySQL Connector/Net.
+MySQL Connector/NET now supports the processing of certificates when connecting to an SSL-enabled MySQL Server.
+For more information, see the connection-string option

 MySqlCommandwas not typesafe.
 To clone a